WHAT IS THE MINIMUM WAGE IN FLORIDA?

 It’s a common misconception that a salaried assistant manager or shift supervisor is ineligible for overtime.
 If your primary duty is not management and you are not directly managing two or more people, you may be eligible for overtime pay.

 Employers sometimes miscategorize employees out of a lack of knowledge and sometimes as a willful breaking of employment law to save money on paying overtime.
-No matter what the reason, it is illegal and we can help.
+No matter what the reason, it is illegal, and we can help.
 If you have held an assistant manager or supervisor position where your primary duty was in something other than the management of people, you may be eligible for overtime.
 Contact us today.
-The initial consultation is free.
+The initial case evaluation is free.

 Automatic Time Clock System Errors